 In this course, we will empower you with tools to learn more about diseases, treatments and genetic tests that will help you to understand any genetic disease.
 The instructor will use data from his own genome to show you how you can look into your ancestry, family relationships, inherited diseases and response to drugs.
 You will see how knowing one's genetic profile can lead to reduced health care costs and a new approach to a confident, healthy lifestyle.

-Genomics is the study of the
+Bioinformatics is the study of the

-organization, function and evolution of genetic material at the
+function and evolution of genetic material.
+Modern

 methods of sequencing and analyzing whole genomes leads to the